-Europe has a long history and tradition of natural medicine, dating back to ancient Greece and Egypt - and possibly further, as archaeological evidence comes to light.
+Europe has a long history and tradition of natural medicine, which textbooks say date back to ancient Greece and Egypt - or possibly further, as further archaeological evidence comes to light.

 One could say that natural medicine and folk medicine were a common body of medicine.